 Robert L. Falk, Miriam A. Vogel, and James M. Schurz

-Appellate + Supreme Court, Consumer Products, Environmental Litigation, Litigation, Product Liability and Counseling, Proposition 65 + Chemicals, Retail, and Trials
+Appellate + Supreme Court, Consumer Products + Retail, Environmental Litigation, Litigation, Product Life Cycle, Chemicals + Proposition 65, Retail, and Trials

 SAN FRANCISCO (March 18, 2015) – California’s First District Court of Appeal issued a unanimous and potentially far-reaching and precedent-setting opinion March 17, siding with businesses in their defeat of a major lawsuit that sought to require cancer and birth defect warning labels for 100 percent fruit juice, packaged fruit, and baby foods that contain trace levels lead.
 The lawsuit was brought by the Environmental Law Foundation (ELF) in 2011 under California’s stringent Proposition 65 law and resulted in a trial level victory for the defense in 2013.